Privacy Policy

 - alarms: To refresh the badge countdown hourly and check deadline reminders

-- sidePanel: To open a kanban board side panel alongside the Overleaf editor, allowing you to manage tasks while writing
+- sidePanel: To open a kanban board side panel alongside the Overleaf editor

-- notifications: To send optional browser notifications reminding you of upcoming conference deadlines.
-This is disabled by default — you must opt in via Settings.
-Notifications are generated locally; no data is sent externally.
+- notifications: To send optional browser notifications for upcoming deadlines.
+Disabled by default - you must opt in via Settings.

 - host_permissions (overleaf.com): To inject the citation helper and deadline nudge bar into the Overleaf editor.
 The extension only activates on overleaf.com/project/* pages.